akaihola/ai-palindromikisa/docs/benchmark-log-format.md

   answer: string                   # Extracted palindrome content from model response
   is_correct: boolean              # Whether answer matches reference
   duration_seconds: number         # Time taken for this task
+  timestamp: string                # ISO-8601 UTC timestamp when the task request was sent (e.g. 2024-12-01T12:34:56Z)
+  metadata: object                 # All structured data returned by the llm model response for this task
 ```

 ## Complete Example